rethinkdb/rethinkdb-rs/api/javascript/index.md

 conn.noreplyWait(callback)
 {% endapibody %}

-Wait for outstanding no-reply requests on the given connection to finish.
-If you have previously run queries with the `noreply` flag set, it guarantees that those queries have been processed by the server.
+`noreplyWait` ensures that previous queries with the `noreply` flag have been processed by the server.
+Note that this guarantee only applies to queries run on the given connection.

-__Example:__ We have previously run queries with the `noreply` argument set.
-Now wait until the server has executed them.
+__Example:__ We have previously run queries with the `noreply` argument set to `true`.
+Now wait until the server has processed them.

 ```js
 conn.noreplyWait(function(err) { ... })